pinyin/fragment/README.md

 ```

-When one of `key1`, `key2` and `key3` updates, the other two `Container` widgets in other lines won't be recreated.
+In the above example, when one of `key1`, `key2` or `key3` updates, the other two widgets won't be recreated.

-`fragment` method takes two parameters: a builder function which returns the target `Widget`, and an `Iterable` to determine when to call the builder.
-During each call, the `deps` parameter is compared with the `deps` parameter in previous call.
-If they are shallowly equal, current builder will be ignored and the cached widget is used as the return value of `fragment`, otherwise, the current builder gets called and its return value is cached and returned by `fragment`.
+`fragment` takes two parameters: a builder function which returns the cached object, and an `Iterable` to determine when to call the builder.
+During state's lifecycle, the `deps` parameter is contiguously compared with the previous `deps` from latest build.
+If they are shallowly equal, the previous widget is used as the return value of `fragment`, otherwise the builder gets called and its return value is returned by `fragment` and cached for future use.

-To know which previous `deps` should be used when comparing with the new one, the deps are added to a `List` to keep their order.
-All `fragment` calls in the same `State` instance must have consistent orders across different passes of `build` calls, so please don't use `fragment` in dynamic loops and conditionals.
+All non-keyed `fragment` calls in the same `State` instance must have consistent orders across different passes of `build` calls, so please don't use `fragment` in dynamic loops and conditionals.
+This behavior is inspired by React hooks.

-`fragment` also accepts an experimental optional parameter `key`.
-Builders with the same `key` are considered as the same builder and excluded from no-key builders.
-Remember keyed builders are never released in the whole state lifecycle, so this may introduce weird bugs and should be used very carefully.
+`fragment` also accepts an optional parameter `key` which accepts a `Key` object.
+Builders with the same `key` are excluded from the sequence of no-keyed builders.
+Keyed builders are not released in the state's whole lifecycle, so they can be used when a dynamic cache is needed.

 ### Widget API